csswizardry/csswizardry.github.com/_posts/2013-05-28-hashed-classes-in-css.md

     ._site-nav{}

+Of course, this is all just an alias for:

+    .is-unique-site-nav{}

 So my advice was basically:

 **If you really need/want to mark something as being unique in CSS, prepend a